bignerdranch/client-validation-generator/README.md

 ## Usage

+Once it's set up, how to use it depends on what kind of model you're using:

-Once it's set up, when you call Form::model() or Form::close() (depending on a setting), a <script /> tag will be outputted with your generated client-side validation rules.
+- If you're using [Ardent](https://github.com/laravelbook/ardent), when you call Form::model() or Form::close() (depending on a setting), pass `validate="true"`, and a <script /> tag will be outputted with your generated client-side validation rules.
+- If you're using some other method of validation, call Form::clientValidation() and pass in the array of validation rules, and the <script /> tag will be outputted with your generated client-side validation rules.

 To configure how this works, edit the config file `app/config/packages/npmweb/client-validation-generator/config.php`.
 It has the following values: